alamgirkabir9/NumPy-Mastery/README.md

  #                                                                    NumPy Mastery Roadmap

-1. Introduction to NumPy
+# 1. Introduction to NumPy

-What is NumPy?
+* What is NumPy?

   NumPy (Numerical Python) is a powerful library for numerical computing in Python.
 It provides support for large multidimensional arrays and matrices, along with a collection of mathematical functions to operate on these arrays.

-Installing NumPy
+# Installing NumPy

-!pip install numpy
+ * !pip install numpy

+# 2. NumPy Arrays

+# Creating a 1D array
 Importing NumPy
 import numpy as np

-2. NumPy Arrays

-Creating Arrays

-# Creating a 1D array
 arr1d = np.array([1, 2, 3, 4, 5])
 print(arr1d)